Oneflow-Inc/oneflow-documentation/en/docs/parallelism/01_introduction.md

 ## Common Parallel Strategies

 Simply stacking machines does not increase computing power necessarily.
-Because the training of neural networks can not be simply "divide the work done by one device to multiple ones".
-It requires not only multiple devices to perform computing, but also data transmission between devices, only by coordinating the computing and communication in the cluster, can we do efficient distributed training.
+Because the training of neural networks is not simply "divide the tasks done by one device to multiple ones". it not only requires multiple devices to conduct computation, but also involves data transmission between devices.
+Only by coordinating the computing and communication in the cluster, can we do efficient distributed training.

 We will explain the difference between data parallelism and model parallelism with an example of matrix multiplication.